 Two Letters of Recommendation

-Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of the applicant's academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
-Please contact your evaluators well in advance to give them sufficient time to write and their evaluations by the deadline.
-After the applicant supplies SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.
+Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of your academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
+Please contact your evaluators well in advance to give them sufficient time to write and submit their evaluations by the deadline.
+After you supply SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.

 College seniors & recent college graduates: Two letters of recommendation must come from your professors who can assess your academic abilities.

 Applicants who have been out of college at least 3 years: Your letters of recommendation should come from employment supervisors and/or professors who can assess your academic abilities.

 Resume or CV